bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 translator_url:
 ---

-We are happy to present Kotlin <strong>Beta Candidate</strong>.
+We are happy to present Kotlin **Beta Candidate**.
 An official 1.0 Beta will be out soon.
 By now, the binary format is finalized, no major language changes are planned, and only a few changes in the standard library are coming.
 In this post we describe the changes since M14, including

 * imports from objects,